dgunning/cord19/cord/docs/DesignNotes.md

  retrieval and presentation, and gets around the significant drawback of web tools which cannot easily produce ad-hoc reports or render in multiple formats in the same way that notebooks can.

-There are two search indexes - a **BM25 based Search index**, and a **Similarity Index** built from document vectors.
+There are two search indexes - a **BM25 based Search index**, and a **Similarity Index** built from the 768 dimension document vectors.
 These two search indexes complement each other and are used for certain purposes.

 ### Search Index

 BM25 is chosen because it is a robust, well-known set of algorithms for text search and information extract used by popular search engine technology.
 It is the default algorithm set used in **ElasticSearch**.

+Interestingly we found that the **BM25** search index significantly outperformed the **Specter document vectors** on normal search queries.
+However Specter vectors performed very well when comparing full documents.
+The reason could be that BM25 is very well tuned for short queries while short queries when vectorized into 768 dimensions are too sparse to be accurate.
+On the other hand with full document text the vectors have enough information in each dimension to be accurate.

 We use a simple implementation of BM25 provided by the **rank_bm25** Python library.
 The index is populated with the preprocessed and tokenized documents.
 Internally **rank_bm25** lemmatizes the tokens, and performs other optimizations required for good search performance.

 <br/>

 #### Indexing Abstracts vs Paper Content
 The CORD library provides the option of indexing the *metadata abstracts* vs indexing the *full paper content*.
 The trade-off here is speed vs accuracy, with indexing the abstracts resulting in a load time of about a minute,